Preparing for Your Course

 You can join up online before your course starts, or at any time during your study with us.
 Just use your full University email address and password to create your account to access the Leeds Beckett communities.

 You can find out more and view the full range of services provided at Information for offsite students.
-Here you’ll also find details of how to register with Offsite, and how to request books by mail.
+Here you’ll also find details of how to sign up for postal loans if you want to request books by mail.